GraalVM, Reflection and Native Image

 It does!

-Building standalone executables with GraalVM Native Image relies on the Closed World assumption, that is we need to know in advance, when building standalone executables, about any cases of reflection that can occur in our code.
+Building standalone executables with GraalVM Native Image relies on the closed-world assumption.
+Native Image needs to know in advance about any cases of reflection that can occur in the code.

-The GraalVM platform also provides a way to discover uses of reflection and other dynamic behaviours through the Java Tracing agent and can automatically generate the configuration files needed by the native-image tool.
+GraalVM provides a way to discover uses of reflection and other dynamic Java features through the Tracing agent and can automatically generate the configuration needed by the native-image tool.

-• Use your test suites.
-You need to exercise as many paths in your code as you can
+• Run your test suites.
+You need to exercise as many paths in your code as you can.

 Learn More